canro91/canro91.github.io/_posts/2020-10-20-LikeWithNullSQLServer.md

 tags: todayilearned sql
 ---

-How does `LIKE` operator handle `NULL` values? `NULL` and `LIKE` don't get along.
-If you're using the `LIKE` operator on a nullable column, all rows containing `NULL` values won't be included in the results.
-And, the same is true for `NOT LIKE`.
-Rows with `NULL` values won't be included with `NOT LIKE`.
+How does the LIKE operator handle NULL values of a column?
+Let's see what SQL Server does when using LIKE with a nullable column.

+**When using the LIKE operator on a nullable column, SQL Server doesn't include in the results rows with NULL values in that column.
+The same is true, when using NOT LIKE in a WHERE clause.**

 Let's see an example.
-It uses a `Client` table with an ID, name and middleName.
-Only two of the four clients have a middlename.
+Let's create a `Client` table with an ID, name and middleName.
+Only two of the four sample clients have a middlename.

 ```sql
 CREATE TABLE #Clients